shawn-dsilva/laravel-react-realtime-chat/README.md

 - overflow-y must be set to hidden in collapse container in ChatDmUserList, else the elements overflow into the divs below
 - Run `php artisan storage:link` after cloning repo
 - Run `php artisan vendor:publish --provider="Laravolt\Avatar\ServiceProvider"`, change driver to gd if imagemagick doesn't work.
-- Run `sudo apt-get update && sudo apt-get install -y imagemagick php-imagick` to install imagemagick
+- Run `sudo apt-get update && sudo apt-get install -y imagemagick php-imagick` to install imagemagick.

+## Log of Fixed Errors

+- Ref Error #1 : The error was occuring due to object `$channelWithDataNew` being returned in response of `acceptInviteRequest()`, with `id` being the channel detail entry's ID and not the ID of the Channel, which was causing 403 Permission denied errors when Laravel Echo tried to authorize at the `/broadcast/auth` route with incorrect channel ID.
+Error solved when correct `$channel` object being returned in response

 ## TODO